 Consider Receiving your Prenatal Care through CenteringPregnancy®

 BMC is proud to offer CenteringPregnancy®, a model of group prenatal care.
 Instead of having your prenatal visits individually in an exam room, your group of 8-12 women, who are all due around the same time meet 10-12 times during pregnancy.
 Then, once more after babies are born for a postnatal visit and party.
 Visits are two hours long and offer a single bundled, comprehensive health visit including assessment, collaborative learning and social support.
 Participants spend significantly more time with their provider and create social networks with other pregnant moms due in the same month.
+We currently offer Centering in English and Spanish.

 During each visit, you have one-on-one time with your provider to hear your baby’s heartbeat and ask private questions.
 The rest of the time is a spent discussing and learning about health topics related to your pregnancy.